Delaware Railroad: Junction and Breakwater (Rehobeth Beach, Delaware)

 The first railroad on the Delmarva Peninsula to tie into the DRC was the Junction and Breakwater Railroad (J&B).
 It built a junction with the DRC at Harrington, DE that went east to Milford, which it reached by 1859 and then, following a pause caused by the Civil War, south to Georgetown and then east to Lewes by 1869.
 In 1874 the Breakwater and Frankford built an extension off of that south from Georgetown to the Maryland state line at Selbyville where the Worcester Railroad continued it to Franklin City, Virginia.
 The J&B built a 5 mile extension from Lewes to Rehoboth by 1878..
 In 1883 the three railroads merged to create the DMVR.

 Eastern Shore (Norfolk, Virginia)

 The DRC was only allowed to construct a rail line within the state of Delaware.
-After it reached Delmar in 1860, the 1835 charter of the Eastern Shore Railroad was revived.
+In 1853, when the DRC funding was coming into place, the 1835 charter of the Eastern Shore Railroad was revived, a new company organized in 1959 and work on the line south from Delmar continued as one project, reaching Salisbury in April 1860.
 After the disruption of the Civil War, the Eastern Shore extended the line to Crisfield, Maryland in 1866 and built a branch to Pocomoke City, Maryland in 1871.

 In 1879 the Eastern Shore Railroad was foreclosed on and acquired by the NYP&N which built an extension from Pocomoke City to Cape Charles, Virginia in 1884.